-The European Union’s Artificial Intelligence Act (AI Act) is the world’s first comprehensive legal framework governing artificial intelligence systems.
+The European Union's Artificial Intelligence Act (AI Act) is the world's first comprehensive legal framework governing artificial intelligence systems.
 Adopted in 2024, it establishes a risk-based regulatory approach that categorizes AI systems according to their potential impact on safety, fundamental rights, and society.
+The EU AI Act aims to foster innovation while ensuring AI development and deployment remain human-centric, trustworthy, and aligned with EU values.

-Key Objectives
+Key Objectives of EU AI Act

 - Protect fundamental rights and ensure AI systems respect human dignity, privacy, and non-discrimination